ivansible/nginx/roles/squid/README.md

     squid_group: proxy
 Daemon will run as this Unix user/group.

+    squid_use_rsyslog: true
+Allows to route squid service syslog to a separate log file

     squid_nginx_redirect: false
     squid_nginx_use_streams: true
 Enables or removes Nginx redirector for Squid.